β‘ Lesson 18: Eevee Real-Time Rendering

 - Object appears to float above shadow

-- Find balance between acne and panning
+- Find the balance between noise and panning

 Shadows disappear at distance:

-- Other lights: Check light Distance setting
+- Other lights: enable Custom Distance and raise it

 - Increase to cover full scene